-The two basic accounts most people need are a checking and a savings account.
-Although they may look similar at first glance, each account will help you with your finances in different ways.
+The two basic accounts most people need are a checking account and a savings account.
+Although they may look similar at first glance, the accounts help with your finances in different ways.

 What is a checking account?

 A checking account is meant for day-to-day transactions: Paychecks and other deposits go in, and bill payments and spending money go out.

 When you open a checking account, you receive a debit card that makes it easy to withdraw cash at ATMs and make purchases directly from your account.

 Checking accounts also allow users to quickly set up online and automatic bill payments.
 And yes, you can still write paper checks from your account — which, after all, is how checking accounts got their name.